actinia-org/actinia-python-client/docs/docs/02_installation.md

 # Installation

-You can install the the actinia Python library via:
+You can install the actinia Python library via:
 ```
 pip3 install actinia-python-client
 ```